Verified Pandit at Your Doorstep for 99Pandit PujaDiwali Puja Book Now

 Lord Ganesha is portrayed as having an elephant-headed human body.
 He typically has four hands and is holding a noose and a goad in his upper hands.
 While holding a bowl of modaks in his other lower hand, Lord Ganesha is shown with one of his lower hands in the Abhay Mudra.
 Lord Ganesha’s mount is a mouse.

-Q. Who are Lord Ganesha’s sons?
+Q. Who are Lord Ganesha’s Sons?

 A.